gSchool/ada-html-css/01-html/content-hierarchy.md

 ## 📚 Learning Goals 📚

+By the end of this lesson we should be able to...

-- Can organize content using semantic sectioning tags
+- Organize content using semantic sectioning tags
-- Know why we organize content with semantic sectioning tags
+- Explain why we organize content with semantic sectioning tags

 ## What are Sectioning Elements
 HTML has sectioning elements that allow you to organize your HTML document into logical topical sections.